 Where I went wrong

-But that’s because I had another wrong idea about what actually even happened with Jesus’ ascension and Holy Spirit coming to baptize us.
-I had the mistaken notion that it was an even exchange.
-Jesus was on earth, Holy Spirit was in heaven, and they were going to switch places.
+But Holy Spirit?
+Granted, it took Him a while to get here, but once He came at least He stayed.
+Holy Spirit was definitely my favorite member of the Trinity.
+That’s because I had another wrong idea about what actually took place with Jesus’ ascension and Holy Spirit being poured out (Acts 2:17).
+I had the mistaken notion that it was an even exchange: Jesus was on earth, Holy Spirit was in heaven, and they just switched places.

-Instead, it’s more like a three for one special – where Holy Spirit comes and He opens our eyes to the spiritual realm all around us, and we get to see who is there.
+Instead, it was more like a three-for-one special.
+Holy Spirit came and opened our eyes to the spiritual realm of heaven that is all around us, and we are able to see who is there.

 “Oh wow, Jesus?
 You’re still here!
 You didn’t leave me?
 You didn’t forsake me!”